 Five activities to boost your child's confidence

-Here are five good activities that will help boost your child's confidence, (aside from studying with Kumon, of course!)
+Here are five excellent activities that will help boost your child's confidence, (aside from studying with Kumon, of course!)

-Playing sports not only helps children to exercise and be healthier, but by playing sports children also learn to deal with frustration and to realise that it is not possible to win all the time.
-As in life, sometimes they will be ahead and sometimes they will be behind, and sport helps them realise that this is normal.
+Playing sports not only helps children to exercise and be healthy but through games and sports, we learn to deal with frustration and accept that it is not possible to always be the winner.
+As in life, sometimes we’ll be ahead and sometimes we’ll be behind, and sport helps us understand the required effort and skills to challenge ourselves.
 Playing sports – particularly team sports – means that children have to mix and work together, something that can improve their empathy, group and social skills.

-Additionally, by valuing the effort sport requires in order to be successful, children can become more confident and persistent in following their goals.
+Additionally, by valuing the effort that the sport requires to be successful, children can become more confident and persistent in following their own sporting goals.

-However, within the environment of an acting class, embarrassment disappears once children see that the rest of the class is having as awkward a time as they are.
-Introducing a child to acting at a young age can have a dramatic effect on their self-confidence.
-A drama or theatre club can help children become more confident to perform at their best and not to worry too much about what people think of them.
+Introducing a child to practise drama at a young age can have a dramatic effect on their self-confidence.
+A drama, theatre club or a choir can help children become more confident to perform at their best, have fun and become less self-conscious.

-Encourage your children to cook and cook with them.
-Aside from having quality family time, they will learn about food and, once their dish is ready; they will be able to see that all the effort has been worth it.
-Overcoming challenges is the foundation to increasing confidence and cooking can help children to learn to stretch themselves in the relative safety of their own home.
+Encourage your children to cook often and cook alongside them too.
+Aside from great family time and learning about food and nutrition, once their dish is ready, they’ll be able to appreciate that the effort has been worth it.
+Overcoming challenges is the foundation for increasing confidence and cooking can help children to learn to stretch themselves in the relative safety of their own home.

-The best thing about travelling is that children learn how big the world is and how different people are.
-Travelling to a foreign country and being able to explore and experience different cultures, even at a young age, will increase a child's self-esteem considerably and will open their mind to new possibilities.
+The best thing about travelling and experiencing new places is that children learn how big their world is and how different people are.
+Whether it’s in this country or a distant destination, being able to explore and experience new activities and meeting different types of people, can increase a child's self-esteem considerably and begins to open their mind to new possibilities.
 Discussing our collective experiences and acknowledging any challenges we encounter on our adventures helps us to process the events and gain confidence in how you and they handled a new situation.